LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 __FURTHER RANTS ABOUT GRC__

-Not only that, I've got a few more issues with the GRC system, which I'll touch on briefly.
+While writing this, I've thought of a few more issues with the GRC system.

 *Complacent politicians*
 - In GRCs, MPs can piggyback off political powerhouses.
 Going back to SMCs ensures competition for each and every seat, leading to more engaged and competent MPs.